 Since my youth, I have grown up around handcrafted aged tea.
-My father, a pu-erh enthusiast who has been sourcing tea for the last 15 years, would bring a tea cake of Laobanzhang pu-erh home and would share it around the family table.
-He would enthusiastically describe the tea in terms of the change in body temperature and energy level, and my family would give him a confused look while eyeing the balled oolong he brought us.
+My father, a pu-erh enthusiast who has been sourcing tea for the last 16 years, would bring a tea cake of Laobanzhang pu-erh (think, grand cru of the tea world) home and share it around the family table.
+He would enthusiastically describe how sweet the tea is and its incredible effect on his body and energy level.
+Unfortunately, my untrained palate could not discern its quality at the time.

 Ashley, Founder & CEO

 Certified Tea Sommelier